|>>> VERSION FRANÇAISE|

 5. When the Assembly is called upon to take a decision on any other draft resolution, amendments and sub-amendments may be submitted until the Assembly adopts the texts to which they relate.

 1. Amendments and sub-amendments shall relate directly to the text.
-They may only call for an addition, a deletion or an alteration with regard to the initial draft, without having the effect of changing its scope or nature.
+They may only call for an addition, a deletion or a modification to the initial draft, without having the effect of changing its scope or nature.

 2. The President of the Assembly shall determine whether or not amendments and sub-amendments which are to be voted on in plenary sitting of the Assembly are in order.